Kinlet Parish Council Standing Orders

 6. CODE OF CONDUCT

 a.
-All councillors shall observe the Code of Conduct adopted by the Council.
+All councillors are required to observe the Code of Conduct adopted by the Council.

 a.
 If a copy of the draft minutes of a preceding meeting has been circulated to councillors no later than the day of service of the summons to attend the scheduled meeting they shall be taken as read.